 Population: About 350,000

 Calling code: 281

 Bac Kan, also spelt Bac Can, is a province of Vietnam.
 It is located in the Northeast region, north of the capital Hanoi.
-In fact, Bac Kan is the only town of the province and also the capital of the province.
-The province covers an area of 4859.4 square kilometres and as of 2008 it had a population of 308,900 people.
+In fact, Bac Kan is the only town in the province and also the capital of the province.
+The province covers an area of 4859.4 square kilometres and as of 2008, it had a population of 308,900 people.
 It is a mountainous terrain with rich natural resources of minerals and forests.
 It has numerous mountains, rivers and lakes which are very scenic.
 Ba Be National Park and Lake lie within its borders.

 Ba Be Lake

 The province is located in the northeast midland mountainous area of Vietnam.
 Its terrain has the highest altitude among the 11 provinces of the region.
 Forest area dominates more than 95% of the province.
 The remainder is available for agricultural and other uses.
 Due to this rugged and forested topography, development of water resources has been limited resulting in exploitation of its forest resources; this has caused degradation of the forests.
 The topography is highly variable, varying from 1,640 metres (5,380 ft) (highest point in the Khie Thiouing mountains in the province) to the lowest point of 40 metres (130 ft) in the Cho Moi District.
 There are numerous rivers and streams flowing through the province, each with small catchment areas.
 However, most of them have steep slopes and short lengths.
 Out of the total population, 83% are dependent on agriculture.